andreaonorato/Minecraft-Cheat-Scanner/README.md

 # Minecraft-Cheat-Scanner

-Thanks for downloading it!!!
+Thanks for downloading it!

 This tool is coded in C language.
-It contains different strings of the most famous ghost client and injection clients for Minecraft.
+It contains different strings of the most famous ghost clients and injection clients for Minecraft.
-It can detect many clients very quicly and it works only in Windows operative system
+It can detect many clients very quickly.
+It works only in Windows operative system.

 HOW DOES IT WORKS: